Click on the links below to navigate directly to the desired section.

 Other ways to cross the border between Thailand and Cambodia

-We totally understand that this guide is not ideal for every type of traveller.
+We totally understand that this guide is not ideal for every type of traveler.
 Perhaps you don’t have a lot of time and you are just looking for the most comfortable way of crossing the Thailand border.
 Below you can find all the info you need for other transportation methods.

 Your own motorbike